tholok97/imt3005-project-cicd/README.md

 # Repo for project "CI/CD with Jenkins and Beaker" in IMT3005 - Infrastructure as Code

+*The readme will be cleaned up later...*

+## TODO

+* Figure out what provider to use for Beaker.
+Vagrant+virtualbox doesn't seem like a viable option, so left with either [beaker-openstack](https://github.com/puppetlabs/beaker-openstack) or [vagrant-openstack-provider](https://github.com/ggiamarchi/vagrant-openstack-provider).
+* Figure out what kind of app the application server should run.
+* Configure Jenkins with appropriate jobs.
+  * Basic demonstration of functionality done.
+  * How to trigger build?
+Webhooks are not possible because our floating ip's are internal NTNU addresses.
+* Configure Blue Ocean plugin for Jenkins.
+* Include security groups in infrastructure definition.
+* Separate out general installation in own bootscript (to be used with CI)

 ## The Project

 ### The goal